M&A boom helps push investment banking fees to highest level since 2007

 LONDON Fees earned for investment banking services rose 7 percent in 2014, representing a seven-year high, as bankers handled the greatest value of mergers and acquisitions (M&A) since 2007.

-Five years after the end of the financial crisis, investment banking fees totalled $83.9 billion (54 billion pounds) as of Dec.
+Five years after the end of the financial crisis, investment banking fees totalled $83.9 billion as of Dec.
 17, up from $78.4 billion in the same period in 2013, according to Thomson Reuters data.

 Albeit far off a 2007 peak of $101.8 billion, fees have rallied thanks to a deal-making frenzy and a revival in share offerings.
 Renewed confidence among large corporations spurred multi-billion deals in the healthcare, telecoms, and consumer sectors.